Doubly Robust Crowdsourcing: Introduction

 \section{Introduction}

-The rise of machine learning approaches in artificial intelligence have enabled machines to perform well on many cognitive tasks that were previously thought of as what makes us humanly.
-In many specialized tasks, e.g.,wildlife recognition in images \citep{he2015delving}, conversational speech recognition \citep{xiong2018microsoft}, translating Chinese text into English \citep{hassan2018achieving}, learning-based systems are shown to have reached and even surpassed human-level performances.
-These remarkable achievements could not have been possible without the many large-scale data sets that are made available by researchers over the past two decades.
+The rise of machine learning approaches in artificial intelligence has enabled machines to perform well on many cognitive tasks that were previously thought of as what makes us human.
+In many specialized tasks, for example, animial recognition in images \citep{he2015delving}, conversational speech recognition \citep{xiong2018microsoft}, translating Chinese text into English \citep{hassan2018achieving}, learning-based systems are shown to have reached and even surpassed human-level performances.
+These remarkable achievements could not have been possible without the many large-scale datasets that are made available by researchers over the past two decades.
 ImageNet, for instance, has long been regarded as what spawned the AI revolution that we are experiencing today.
 These labels do not come for free.
 ImageNet's 11 million images were labeled using Amazon Mechanical Turk (AMT) into more than 15,000 synsets (classes in an ontology).
-On average, each image required roughly $2-5$ independent human annotations, which are provided by 25,000 AMT workers over a period of three years \footnote{The quoted statistics are from ~\url{http://www.image-net.org/papers/ImageNet_2010.pdf}.}.
-We estimate that the cost of getting all these annotations to go well above a million dollars.
+On average, each image required roughly $2-5$ independent human annotations, which were provided by 25,000 AMT workers over a period of three years.
+We estimate that the cost of getting all these annotations goes well above one million dollars.